Weymouth Quay Regeneration Project

 This will generate visible activity on the quayside providing a focus point for water and services access for leisure and commercial users, including a safer embarkation/disembarkation point.

 If you require the concept drawing in a different accessible format, please contact us.

 What's happening now:

 - a Harbour Revision Order is being considered by the Marine Management Organisation (MMO) to modernise and consolidate harbour legislation and improve our ability to manage the harbour.

 - vital harbour wall repair works, providing a stable base for the quay and improving the flood defences for the town, allowing for future climate change and sea level rises

-- Engagement events are taking place in November 2019 with harbour users, Weymouth business community and the wider public to share initial thoughts on the development and give the opportunity for feedback.
-An open session at Weymouth Library will take place on Monday 18 November from 2pm until 7pm.
-Anyone interested in finding out more about the Weymouth Quay Regeneration Project is welcome to attend.
-The website will be updated with more information following these events.
+- engagement events took place in November 2019 with harbour users, Weymouth business community and the wider public to share initial thoughts on the development and give the opportunity for feedback.
+An open session took place at Weymouth Library on Monday 18 November.
+This page will be updated with more information following these events.